crellian/io/_pages/about.md

   - /about.html
 ---

 I'm an MSCS student from <a href="https://www.cs.usc.edu/" style="text-decoration:none">Thomas Lord Department of Computer Science</a>, <a href="https://www.usc.edu/" style="text-decoration:none">University of Southern California</a>.
-I'm intereseted in computer vision, robot visual navigation and robot manipulation with multi-modal prompts.
+I'm intereseted in robot visual navigation and robot manipulation.
 My current research is about empowering intelligent robots with pre-trained foundational models.

 I am very fortunate to be advised by <a href="http://ilab.usc.edu/itti/" style="text-decoration:none">Prof. Laurent Itti</a> of iLab at USC.
 You can find my CV here: <a href="../assets/Chen_Liu_Resume.pdf" style="text-decoration:none">Chen's Curriculum Vitae</a>.